gabrielchuv/SE7/Portfolio/SprintsAndProjectManagement.md

 Anita Nguyen :

 Jessica Sung specialized in UX design and front-end.
 She has led design sessions and created the designs of the MVP and high-fidentity product.
-With a focus on the user experience, Jessica helped translate user feedback into requirememts and designs of prototypes.
 She has guided the direction of the project from a reminder service for expiring foods to a food waste calculator based on user feedback and considered the elements of serious play.
-She has contributed to the usability and value of the product to users.
+Jessica has contributed to the usability and value of the product to users.

 Gabriel Chu Valdez :